zgid123/passport-google-oauth-token/README.md

 The Google authentication strategy authenticates users using a Google account and OAuth 2.0 tokens.
-The strategy requires a `verify` callback, which accepts these credentials and calls `cb` providing a user, as well as `options` specifying a app ID and app secret.
+The strategy requires a `verify` callback, which accepts these credentials and calls `cb` providing a user, as well as `options` specifying an app ID and app secret.

 ```js
 const GoogleOauthTokenStrategy = require('passport-google-oauth-token');